edicoweb/edicoweb/README.md

 👋 Hello, I'm Edilberto.

-🌱 I am currently involved in the development of Fronted on the way to Full Stack
+🌱 I am currently involved in Fronted development on the way to Full Stack

 💞️ Looking to collaborate on software development projects